darshgandhi/chess-multiplayer/README.md

 🔗 **Play Here** [Chess Multiplayer](https://chess-multiplayer.pages.dev)

+> ⚠️ **Notes:**
-> ⚠️ **Note:** After hitting play, the server may take a moment to start up.
+- After hitting play, the server may take a moment to start up.
 Once ready, it will automatically find a match for you.
+- There is a bug with the scoreboard that is pending a fix.

 ## Tech Stack